Billy-Spearman-WCCI/RaceCarExtension/README.md

   replacement for the "Maven" system (which used a `pom.xml` file instead).

 ## Spring *integration* tests

+* **Unit Test** -- cheap to run and tests single classes in isolation.
+So other than calling the constructors of other classes, really should be for the class being tested.
+    * It's poor form to have a single unit test verify multiple things in general.
+* **Integration Test** -- more expensive to run, and are frequently end-to-end.
+    * More common for them to complex and fewer.
+* The truth is, any test is far better than no test.

 ```
 // Using automated testing is far easier than manually pasting commands into the bash shell, e.g.